Choices Make History

 Linguistic Intelligence (Reading)

 A primary focus in the fifth-grade reading program is helping students gain a deeper understanding of both fiction and nonfiction text.
 Students also focus on monitoring their understanding and taking steps to regain meaning as necessary.
 They demonstrate their understanding in a variety of ways, using their Multiple Intelligences in projects and presentations, as well as on more traditional tests.
 Throughout every reading activity, emphasis is placed on finding evidence within the text to support all answers, both written and oral.
-Vocabulary skills are developed through independent reading and group novels, as well as within the Caesar's English program.
+Vocabulary skills are developed through independent reading and group novels, as well as with the study of Latin and Greek roots.

 By the end of fifth grade, students will be able to: